There are a variety of reports available to instructors and to administrators. Please see our New Report Features.

 - Summary Reports - PDF or Excel report showing cross-tabulated responses to each question for the term.
 Can be seen for the whole university or for just one college, department, subject, or course.
 Note that in eSET, colleges are called "Schools".

 - Report Browser - allows you to view and/or pull individual instructor reports, or to selectively view or batch reports by instructor, course, or department.
 For instructions on how to do this please click here.

 - Raw Data - can be provided via request to Academic Programs, Assessment, and Accreditation for a single department or college.
 It does not include student comments.
 The format is XML, which allows easy import into Excel or other programs.

 - Rollup Reports - allow you to run reports by course level by school, unit, and/or course.
 For instructions on how to run Rollup Reports, click here.

-- Term Response Summary – dashboard graphs and summaries by college for one term.
-Note that, in eSET, colleges are called “Schools”
+- Term Responses - Dashboard offers graphs and summaries by department or college for a selected term.
+Note that in eSET, Colleges are called "Schools".

 The median is the value on the score scale that separates the top half of the group from the bottom half.
-Our calculation assumes that multiple values within a range are distributed evenly over the range.
+OSU uses a calculation that assumes that multiple values within a range are distributed evenly over the range.
 A calculation of this type results in a more complete set of values.
 (The traditional computation of median might result in values of 5.0, 5.5, 6.0.
-The OSU calculation results in values 5.0, 5.1, 5.2, and so on to 6.0) .
+The OSU calculation results in values 5.0, 5.1, 5.2, and so on to 6.0).
 This calculation has been used for OSU student evaluations since 2004.

 There is a good detailed explanation with examples on page 33 of "Measurement and Evaluation in Psychology and Education", Fourth Edition, by Robert L. Thorndike and Elizabeth P. Hagen.